kimfucious/sakura/README.md

 ### Font Awesome 5

-This theme imports, via CDN, all Font Awesome Fonts (SVG with JS) as described [here](https://fontawesome.com/get-started/svg-with-js).
-You can tweak this in the `_includes/footer.html` file.
+This theme imports, via CDN, _all_ Font Awesome Fonts (SVG with JS) as described [here](https://fontawesome.com/get-started/svg-with-js).
+You can tweak this in the `_includes/footer.html` file, which is where all of the script tags live before getting compiled by Jekyll into the site's main `index.html` file found in the root folder.

 You can read about how to use Font Awesome [here](https://fontawesome.com/how-to-use/svg-with-js).

 What you'll glean from reading the docs is that you'll need to add a unique class to your `<i>` tags to get them to work.
-This is all well and fine when working with HTML files, but if using inline HTML in Markdown might not be the best idea, so I've implemented a solution based on [this](https://gist.github.com/23maverick23/8532525) by Ryan Morrissey.
+This is all well and fine when working with HTML files, but if using inline HTML in Markdown is not your cup of tea, I've implemented a solution based on [this](https://gist.github.com/23maverick23/8532525) by Ryan Morrissey.

 The `font-awesome.rb` file is a plugin found in the `_plugins` folder.
+It is _not_ called in the `_config.yml` file, and I'm not sure if it will prevent this theme from working on Github pages yet.

 #### Font Awesome in Markdown examples